thewtex/thesis/strain_estimation/strain_estimation.rst

 Diagnostic ultrasound has the longest history of calculating strain [Ophir2001,Ophir2000,Parker1996,Parker2011]_.
-In one of the earliest papers, Ophir et. al. calculated strain with [Ophir1991]_
+In one of the earliest papers, Ophir et al. [Ophir1991]_ calculated strain using:

 .. math:: s_i = \frac{t_{i+1} - t_i}{2dz/c}

 .. epigraph::

-  where the *s*\ :sub:`i` is the strain, *t*\ :sub:`i+1` and *t*\ :sub:`i` are the time shifts of windows on an A-line, *dz* is the distance between the windows, and *c* is the speed of sound in tissue.
-As shown in |linear_array|, an A-line, an amplitude line of the signal created by sending a beam of ultrasound into a tissue.
-If the speed of sound in tissue is constant, this dimensionless quantity is equivalent to one component of the infinitesimal strain tensor described in Section 5.1.1.1.
-Since this component of strain is along the beam axis, it is called *axial strain*.
-In an a linear array where all A-lines are sent parallel directions, |linear_array|, the axial refers to the same direction across the entire image.
+  where the *s*\ :sub:`i` is the local strain, *t*\ :sub:`i+1` and *t*\ :sub:`i` are the time shifts of windows on an A-line, *dz* is the distance between the windows, and *c* is the speed of sound in tissue.
+As shown in |linear_array|, an A-line, denotes an amplitude line of the radio-frequency (RF) echo-signal created by sending a beam of ultrasound into a tissue.
+If the speed of sound in tissue is constant, this dimensionless quantity is equivalent to a single component of the infinitesimal strain tensor described in Section 5.1.1.1.
+Since this component of strain is along the beam axis, it is also called the *axial strain*.
+In a linear array where all A-lines are acquired along parallel directions, as shown in |linear_array|, the  term axial refers to the same direction across the entire image.
 Note that for sector arrays, this may not be the case.
-In the usual operation and clinical presentation of linear array data, the axial direction is the vertical direction in an image.
+In the usual operation and clinical presentation of linear array data, the axial direction is the vertical or depth direction in an image.
-  If the beam steering occurs, the beams will remain parallel, but the axial direction no longer corresponds to the vertical direction of the image.
+  If beam steering occurs, the beams will remain parallel, but the axial direction no longer corresponds to the vertical direction of the image.

 .. image:: images/linear_array.png